2021 New York City Virtual NDC Certification Program

 Juliana Mosley-Williams has served the field of education since 1997, with the last 20 years being dedicated to higher education.
 Juliana currently serves as the inaugural Special Assistant to the President for Diversity, Equity & Inclusion at Salus University in Elkins Park, PA and previously served as the founding Chief Diversity, Inclusion & Community Relations Officer at Chestnut Hill College.
 She began her career as a business high school teacher in the Houston Independent School District, resulting in her personal adage of being “business-mined with an educator’s heart.”
 Realizing that she needed to fulfill her 6th grade goal, written in the inside cover of her dictionary, of obtaining a Ph.D. by the age of 28, Juliana enrolled in her doctoral program at 24 years old.
 Just 23 short months later, she was graduating with her Ph.D. at the young age of 26, making her one of the youngest doctoral graduates in Miami University’s history and the first Educational Leadership student to complete the degree in less than two years.
 After serving as the Executive Assistant to the President at Kentucky State University, Juliana became the Director of Multicultural Affairs at John Carroll University in Cleveland, Ohio (her hometown).
 Shortly thereafter, Juliana had the opportunity to fulfill another professional goal when she became the Vice President for Student Affairs at Philander Smith College in Little Rock, Arkansas at the tender age of 30 years old, making her one of the youngest vice presidents in the country at that time.
 After five years of service, Juliana continued in this role for several years at Marygrove College (Detroit, MI), Edward Waters College (Jacksonville, FL) and Lincoln University (PA).
 Juliana also serves as a consultant and trainer, having presented more than 80 times, to include a TEDx Talk, regional and national conferences, universities, non-profit organizations, government agencies, and corporations.
 In these instances, she provided training and development workshops in diversity and inclusion, leadership transition, strategic planning, and student development.
 Affectionately called Dr. J. by her beloved students, Juliana’s commitment and service to education and the community is evident in her honors as a Philadelphia Tribune 2019 Woman of Achievement honoree; recipient of the Student Leadership and Success Award for Administrators (2015); Ohio Magazine’s Excellence in Education Awards for 2003 and an inductee to the Kaleidoscope Magazine 2004 Forty/Forty Club, which annually recognizes 40 people under the age of forty who make significant contributions in the Cleveland area.
 Juliana is also extremely committed to serving her local communities, currently serving as a board member of Philadelphia Education Fund; and former roles as grant reviewer for Chester County Fund for Women and Girls Grants Allocation Committee (West Chester, PA); board member for Girl Scouts of America (Gateway Council---Northern Counties of Florida); Steering Committee Chair for Save Our Sons (non-profit in Jacksonville FL); and 25+ year member of Alpha Kappa Alpha Sorority, Inc. Juliana received a B.S. degree in Business Education from Ball State University (IN), a M.A. in Curriculum and Teacher Leadership with concentrated studies in Urban Education, a Ph.D. in Educational Leadership, both from Miami University (OH), and Certified Diversity Professional from the National Diversity Council.
 Juliana seeks to educate and train people to engage in difficult dialog through cultural humility to make the unconscious conscious.

-Diana C. Starks is the Senior Vice President and CDO at the Federal Reserve Bank of Cleveland.
+Diana C. Starks is the Senior Vice President at the Federal Reserve Bank of Cleveland.
 There, Ms. Starks leads the Bank’s workforce diversity initiatives; diversity and inclusion education, learning, and development; strategic collaboration with colleagues to develop a nationally recognized supplier diversity program; and efforts to deepen the Bank’s community presence through the provision of financial education and literacy programs for students living in socioeconomically distressed neighborhoods.
 Her responsibilities also include leading the Bank’s focus on racial equity.
 In addition, she serves as the Cleveland Reserve Bank’s Equal Employment Opportunity deputy officer and is a member of the Bank’s Executive Leadership Team.
 Ms. Starks’ Federal Reserve System experience also includes serving as the chair of the System Council of Directors of the Office of Minority and Women Inclusion (OMWI Council).
 She leads the development and execution of the strategic priorities of the council and works closely with the Subcommittee on Human Resources in advancing the Federal Reserve System’s talent development initiatives.
 She has held various operations, management, and leadership positions, including assistant secretary to the Federal Reserve System’s Conference of First Vice Presidents in 2008 and 2009.
 She is a board member of the Ohio Diversity Council and is on the Greater Cleveland Partnership (GCP) Equity and Inclusion advisory board.
 She is also the cochair of the GCP Marketing and Member Engagement Committee.
 Ms. Starks holds a BBA from Hiram College, an MA in psychology with a certification in diversity management from Cleveland State University, and an MA in organizational management from the University of Phoenix.
 She is a graduate of the DiversityFIRST™ certification program and is recognized as a National Diversity Council certified diversity professional (NDCCDP).
 She participated in graduate-level course work in Christian ministries at Malone College and is a graduate of both the United Way Leadership Development program and the Bank Administration Institute's operations and technology program.